 The food reminds people of home?
-Well, I'll serve them what I grew up eating: frozen dinners.
+Well, I'll serve them what I grew up eating: ready meals.

 People like the rural yet classy vibe?
-Well, see that playhouse?
+Well, see that Wendy house?
 It's going to be filled with chickens, like lobsters at an expensive restaurant, so people can pick their chick.

 Our success is down to the gaming of TripAdvisor?
 I'll fill half the tables with people I know, talking loudly about how delicious everything is.

 How are we going to achieve the unmistakable ambience of a real restaurant?
-By getting a DJ to play the sounds of a real restaurant on CDs.
+By getting a DJ in to play the sounds of a real restaurant on CDJs.